mattgiguere/mattgiguere.github.io/_posts/2015-01-27-setting-up-mpi4py.md

 It looks like part of the problem may be that `host1` and `host2` are using different SSH ports, and therefore cannot communicate between each other.
 I switched to using two host machines that are using the same ports for SSH, and both `helloworld.py` and `runtests.py` finished up successfully.

 However, adding a third machine is now causing issues...

+This turned out to be that the firewall was still on despite turning it off through the GUI in system preferences.
+Simply turning the firewall off through the System Preferences GUI worked on 2 of the 3 machines, so I'm not sure why it got hung up on the third.
+If you're having similar problems, try taking a look at either "All Messages" or "secure.log" in the console (or /var/log/secure.log) on the mac host.
+If you see lines stating that the Firewall refused connection, this is your problem too.
+Simply restarting the system did the trick.
+I've now added several more machines and have executed `helloworld.py` and `tests/runtests.py` successfully on 96 cores!